20. The Kea Shell

-When using this tool with basic HTTP authentication please keep in mind that command line arguments are not hidden to local users.
+When using this tool with basic HTTP authentication, please keep in mind that command-line arguments are not hidden from local users.

---certSpecifies the file name of the user end-entity public key certificate.
-If specified, the file name of the user key must be specified too.
+--certspecifies the file name of the user end-entity public key certificate.
+If specified, the file name of the user key must also be specified.

---keySpecifies the file name of the user key file.
-If specified the file name of the user certificate must be specified too.
-Note that encrypted key files are not supported.
+--keyspecifies the file name of the user key file.
+If specified, the file name of the user certificate must also be specified.
+Encrypted key files are not supported.